 In 1995, David began running the Old Ebbitt Grill, Washington D.C.’s oldest and busiest restaurant.
 During David’s tenure, sales have risen steadily.
 However, David’s talent is not limited to operations.
 In 1997, he helped launch the “Oyster Riot and International Wines for Oysters Competition.”
 The Oyster Riot has received national exposure, and David and his staff have been honored with numerous awards.
 In 2004, David was named Restaurant Manager of the Year by RAMW.

 In 2005, David was promoted to Managing Director of the Old Ebbitt Grill and the brand new 600-seat Clyde’s of Gallery Place located in Chinatown adjacent to the Verizon Center.
-Today David serves as Managing Director for both the Ebbitt and Clyde’s latest venture, The Hamilton, which is part restaurant and part music venue.
+Today David serves as Area Director of Operations for the Ebbitt, The Hamilton, Clyde's of Gallery Place, Clyde's of Chevy Chase, Clyde's at Mark Center, The Tombs, and 1789 Restaurant.
 While David continues to grow along with Clyde’s in this competitive, fast-paced industry, he still imparts the spirit of P.J.
 Moran, always the smiling, congenial host.

 Interested in join your team?
 We're always looking for outstanding people who understand our approach and share our commitment to bring our customers an extraordinary experience.